Primary school education consists of five years of education. These five years are divided over two main 'cycles of learning'.

 The ruling has caused outrage amongst teachers, and, whilst parents seem to have welcomed the change, some of the parent-teacher associations have expressed reservations.

-The new guidance stipulates that language teaching should focus on a proper understanding of letters and sounds (called méthode syllabique), rather than learning through reading of text and phrases (called méthode globale).
+The guidance stipulates that language teaching should focus on a proper understanding of letters and sounds (called méthode syllabique), rather than learning through reading of text and phrases (called méthode globale).

 The government argue that without a proper understanding of the rules and construction of the language, a pupil's ability to use the language is seriously impaired.